xtralifecloud/unity-sdk/Docs/getting_started.md

 # Promises

 All functions are asynchronous.
 Due to the current lack of async/await functionality in Unity, we introduced an asynchronous programming pattern borrowed from Javascript, called promises.
-You can get more info by [https://promisesaplus.com/](clicking here).
+You can get more info by [clicking here](https://promisesaplus.com/).

 Getting used to promises can take a bit of time, but in a nutshell, you may simply use them as an optional callback as shown below.